 We meet on the third Saturday of every month, 9-11 am, in the Annex.
 Join fellow parents/caregivers for conversation and community.
 There is free on-site childcare upstairs.
 Please mark if you plan to attend on Facebook so we plan childcare accordingly; and bring a snack to share.

 The Humanist Union of Madison was started in the fall of 2004 by members of Prairie.
 Locally we are officially affiliated with Prairie and nationally we are affiliated with the American Humanist Association.
 Our meetings are currently on hiatus during construction.
 When the meeting house has reopened, we will meet monthly, usually on the first Sunday of the month after the Sunday Service, for potluck lunch and discussion of a topic of interest to humanists.
 Our meeting speaker and topic are posted both on Prairie’s web calendar and on the Events page of our website.
 If you have questions about the group, email them to Humanist Union of Madison.

 Prairie Choir is open to any member who can carry a tune.
 Rehearsals are most Sunday mornings from 8:45 – 9:45 am in the Annex during the school year.
 (The choir takes the summer off.)
 Prairie appreciates musicians and encourages their talents.
 Most Sunday services include piano accompaniment or other musical performances.
 For more information about the choir and/or performing during

 This musical group is on hiatus for the summer but usually meets weekly.
 Contact Jane Richards, janefeltz[AT]gmail.com for more information.

 First Friday Game Night (1st Friday of the month)

 Game Night is usually at the Meeting House on the first Friday of each

 Spanish Speakers’ Potluck

 This group is open to all who wish to practice their Spanish.
-It meets periodically in members’ homes.
+It meets periodically in members’ homes or in the Annex.